drannex42/tumblr-desktop-client/README.md

 # tumblr-desktop-client
-A desktop client for tumblr with superpowers (Multiple Account Support) - Runs using Electron
+A desktop client for tumblr with superpowers (Multiple Account Support)

+---

+Currently runs using NodeJS inside Electron (Atom Shell), will create branch testing with nw.js if needed.

 ---